open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ```

 Here, r-value 3 indicates that a consistent probability sampler
-configured with probability 12.5% (i.e., 1-in-2**3) or greater will
+configured with probability 12.5% (i.e., 1-in-8) or greater will
 sample the trace.
 The p-value 2 indicates that the parent that set
-the `sampled` flag was configured to sample at 25% (i.e., 1-in-2**2).
+the `sampled` flag was configured to sample at 25% (i.e., 1-in-4).
 This trace context is consistent because `p <= r` is true and the
 `sampled` flag is set.

-Now, an example with an unsampled context where only the r-value is
+##### Example: Probability unsampled

-set.
+This example has an unsampled context where only the r-value is set.

 ```
 traceparent: 00-4bf92f3577b34da6a3ce929d0e0e4736-00f067aa0ba902b7-00